saroca-f/Cube3D/README.md

 ## **Compilation and Execution**
 ### Requirements
 - Any C-compatible compiler.
-- MLX42: A simple graphical library used for rendering.
+- MLX42: A simple graphical library used for rendering. (included)

 ### **Instructions**
 Clone this repository: